 A scenic hour drive through the lush Red River Delta brings us to the charming village of Van Giang.
 You will enjoy a cup of green tea as get acquainted with the hosts and hear the village’s history.
 Spend the rest of your morning learning to cook a few traditional Vietnamese dishes, before sitting down to enjoy the delicious meal you’ve prepared with your new family.

-After lunch you stroll around the village to see Mrs. Trang neighbors and by chance visit some local handicraft workshops then drive back to the hotel, where the rest of the day will be yours to explore at your leisure.
+After lunch, you will stroll around the village to see Mrs. Trang neighbors and by chance visit, some local handicraft workshops then drive back to the hotel, where the rest of the day will be yours to explore at your leisure.